 Freeze-dried dog food is freshly cooked dog food that has had its moisture content completely removed, rendering it dry and long-lasting.

 This process works because the microorganisms that rot our food need water to survive.
-Thus by removing all the water from pet food through this process, it essentially makes the food immune to rotting and gives it longer shelf life.
-Meat, vegetables, poultry are amongst common ingredients that get freeze-dried.
+Thus removing all the water from pet food through this process, essentially makes the food immune to rotting and gives it longer shelf life.
+Meat, vegetables, and poultry are among the common ingredients that get freeze-dried.

 The food, after freeze-drying, is carefully packaged in temperature-controlled packaging material, which makes it last for years also sometimes.
 This type of pet food is an excellent standby product for when you cannot prepare fresh food for your dog.
 Simply replenishing the food product with some freshwater, can turn the food back to normal and edible.
 The best part about freeze-drying is that the nutrients in the food remain intact, making the meal highly nutritious and sufficiently nourishing for your dog.

 Freeze-drying is made using a three-step process:

 - Cooking – fresh dog food including chicken, lamb, turkey, duck, beef and even veggies like sweet potatoes, and carrots are cooked

 - Drying – foods are placed on shelves inside the freeze-drying chambers and the temperature is slowly lowered, making it extremely icy within

 - Packaging – foods are packaged into special moisture-resistant bags allowing the food to stay intact and fresh for around 12 months